Home » Hunting Rules, Licenses, and Seasons » Montana Bird Hunting for Pheasant, Huns, Sharp-tailed Grouse, and More

 Ring-necked pheasant

 The sharp-tailed grouse is considered a species of concern in Montana due to declining populations.
-Nevertheless, its range covers most of Montana, except for the counties lying on the Montana-Idaho border.
-Note that hunting for sharptails is not permitted west of the continental divide.
+Nevertheless, its range covers most of the state, except for the counties along the Montana-Idaho border.
+It is important to note that hunting for sharptails is not permitted west of the Continental Divide.

 Greater sage grouse

-The greater sage grouse, like its name implies, usually inhabits the same landscapes as sagebrush.
-The Montana Sage Grouse Habitat Conservation Program seeks to preserve these natural habitats for this upland species.
-Central Montana and counties east of the continental divide account for much of their range.
+Sage grouse are the largest upland game bird in North America (if you do not consider the wild turkey as upland game), and Montana is one of the few states with stable sage grouse hunting opportunities.
+As their name implies, greater sage grouse typically inhabit landscapes dominated by sagebrush.
+The Montana Sage Grouse Habitat Conservation Program aims to preserve these natural habitats for this upland species.
+Central Montana and the counties east of the Continental Divide account for much of their range.

-The season begins September 1 and ends September 30 with a daily bag limit of 2 birds.
+The season opens on September 1 and ends on January 1, with a daily bag limit of 8.

 Other species for bird hunting in Montana